 More Expensive

-When you elevate yourself above the common, there’s another benefit that is not to be ignored:
+When you elevate yourself above the common, there’s another significant benefit:

 You command a higher price point.